threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/output_data.md

 c.communicate({"$type": "terminate"})
 ```

-- `static.body_parts_by_id` is the reciprocal dictionary: the key is the body part ID and the value is a [`ReplicantBodyPart`](../../python/replicant/replicant_body_part.md) enum value.
+- `static.body_parts_by_id` is the reciprocal dictionary of `body_parts`: the key is the body part ID and the value is a [`ReplicantBodyPart`](../../python/replicant/replicant_body_part.md) enum value.
--

-- Internally, the Replicant often needs to refer to each hand quickly.
+- Internally, the Wheelchair Replicant often needs to refer to each hand quickly.
 For ease of use, the static data includes `static.hands`, a dictionary with the key is an [`Arm`](../../python/replicant/arm.md) enum value and the value is an ID of a hand:

 ```python
 from tdw.controller import Controller